yearn.finance II Reaches Market Capitalization of $40.85 Million (YFII)

-yearn.finance II (CURRENCY:YFII) traded 5.9% higher against the U.S. dollar during the 1-day period ending at 21:00 PM ET on April 5th. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
-In the last seven days, yearn.finance II has traded 19.4% higher against the U.S. dollar.
-One yearn.finance II coin can currently be purchased for about $1,054.18 or 0.09198106 BTC on exchanges.
+yearn.finance II (CURRENCY:YFII) traded up 5.9% against the US dollar during the twenty-four hour period ending at 13:00 PM ET on April 7th.
+Over the last seven days, yearn.finance II has traded 19.4% higher against the US dollar. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+One yearn.finance II coin can now be purchased for approximately $1,054.18 or 0.09198106 BTC on popular cryptocurrency exchanges.

 About yearn.finance II